fujunswufe/d3/lesson2/lesson.md

 ###Review of Javascript Arrays and Objects
 1. Let's now write some examples of Javascript arrays and objects
-  1. For Javascript array, the index start at 0, use '[]' to denote an array
+  1. For Javascript array, the index starts at 0, use '[]' to denote an array
   2. For Javascript object, it consists of key and value, use '{}' to denote an object.
 It's something __HashMap__ in data structure.
   3. We will try to write some filter functions for arrays and objects in the code below
   4. You can try to copy the code below into a html file.
-And open it chrome with developer tools.
+And open it in _chrome_ with developer tools.
 And use the below console.
 Be sure that using a local host to open the file.
   ```HTML
 <!DOCTYPE html>
 <html lang="en">